 Declare cash of 10,000 Euros or more (or the equivalent in another currency) if you are travelling between Belgium and any non-European Union (EU) country.
 This includes notes and coins, money orders, cheques and travellers cheques.
 If you fail to declare your cash or you give incorrect information on entry to, or exit from, Belgium, you will be fined.
 You don't need to declare cash if you are travelling to or from another EU country.

 Belgian police continue to conduct anti-terror raids and have arrested several suspected militants.
-Police raids may take place with little or no warning in response to the raised terrorism threat.
+Police raids may take place with little or no warning.
 If you are in an area where a police raid is being conducted, follow the instructions of local authorities.
-If possible, remain indoors and close all windows and blinds.
+If possible, remain indoors and close windows and blinds.

 Report any suspicious activities to police.
 Be particularly alert to potential security risks in places with high concentrations of people, including concerts, major events, train stations, airports, public transport, and shopping districts.
 Monitor official and media sources for information on security risks.
 Follow the instructions of local authorities.